bhatnitish/rocm-gpu-operator/docs/test/manual-test.md

 ```

 ## Use Case 1 - GPU is unhealthy on the node
-When any GPU on a specific worker node is unhealthy, you can manually trigger a test / benchmark run on that worker node to check more details on the unhealthy state.
+When any GPU on a specific worker node is unhealthy, you can manually trigger a test / benchmark run on that worker node to check more details on the unhealthy state by mounting the AMD device related files or folders (`/dev/dri` and `/dev/kfd`) into the test runner container.

 The test job requires RBAC config to grant the test runner access to export events and add node labels to the cluster.
 Here is an example of configuring the RBAC and Job resources:

 ```yaml
 apiVersion: v1